hyoshioka0128/Devices-docs/surface/authorized-service-providers.md

 ## Global ASP network

 The growing ASP network consists of more than 160 locations.
+Select your region to explore available ASPs:

 <details>